mimr9/mimr9.github.io/_posts/2016-04-07-lamp-server.md

 ---
 layout: post
-title: "Finally I install LAMP server!!!"
+title: "Finally I installed LAMP server!!!"
 date: 2016-04-07
 ---
 Can you believe that?
 Finally after one year I could insatll LAMP server on my opensuse.